Today, organizations need to know what data they have, what it means, when it changes, and how it delivers value faster than ever before.

 Why should I get started with automated monitoring and automated analytics?

-Ultimately, automated business monitoring has changed how, where and why users interact with analytics by switching the focus from empowering analysts to empowering regular users.
+Ultimately, ABM has changed how, where and why users interact with analytics by switching the focus from empowering analysts to empowering regular users.

-While the technology is still evolving, automated business monitoring systems are clearly poised to play an increasingly important role in both our choice and usage of modern analytics platforms.
+While the tech is still evolving, automated business monitoring systems are clearly poised to play an increasingly important role in both our choice and usage of analytics platforms.

-Having automated analytics as part of your embedded BI platform can save your team time and money in auto-tracking and analysing data in a timely, efficient manner so your data analysts can focus on higher priorities.
-Most importantly, it can help your business users address issues before they escalate into problems faster, and find new insights they might not have previously.
+Having automated analytics as part of your platform can save your team time and money in auto-tracking and analyzing data in a timely, efficient manner so your analysts can focus on higher priorities.
+Most importantly, it can help your users address issues before they escalate into problems faster, and find new insights they might not have previously.

-Understandably, automation is not often the first business driver organizations consider when searching for a modern embedded analytics platform, as it’s considered an advanced subject.
-One thing all product managers can do first when considering how to elevate your application’s BI capability is to be informed about just how streamlined automated business monitoring is becoming - and how accessible it is today in leading embedded analytics solutions like Yellowfin.
+Understandably, automation is not often the first business driver organizations consider when searching for a modern analytics platform, as it’s considered an advanced subject.
+One thing all product managers can do first when considering how to elevate your application’s BI capability is to be informed about just how streamlined ABM is becoming – and how accessible it is today in leading embedded analytics solutions like Yellowfin.